Deals Counterparts

 Deal Analysis

-• Dual Fluid Energy Inc. is registered in both Germany and Canada.
+• Dual Fluid Energy Inc. is a Vancouver-based nuclear technology company.

 Source Intelligence